-We rented a car through the peer to peer car service, Turo, and loved it!
-So easy and way cheaper than a standard car rental service.
-Uber and Lyft are also readily available in the city if you choose to go without a rental car, though we don’t advise it.
+Uber and Lyft are also readily available in the city if you choose to go without a rental car.

 Parking in downtown Asheville is available through meters and parking garages and, for the most part, not too hard to find.
 Check out this site for the most comprehensive rundown for parking in Asheville.

-Because we travel with a toddler, we always choose to stay in an Airbnb.
-There are dozens of affordable and stylish Airbnb’s in Downtown Asheville.
-If you have a car, you might consider staying in the historic Montford District, which is the closest neighborhood outside of Downtown Asheville.
-We stayed there and loved being tucked away from the central hub, but still being close enough to access everything quickly.
+Because we travel with a toddler, we always choose to stay in a home rental through VRBO.
+There are dozens of affordable and stylish VRBO’s in Downtown Asheville.
+If you have a car, you might consider staying in the historic Montford District, the closest neighborhood outside of Downtown Asheville.
+We stayed there and loved being tucked away from the central hub but still being close enough to access everything quickly.

 Day 1: Explore Asheville

-I’ve started the Asheville itinerary with the first day being your half-day.
+I’ve started this weekend in Asheville itinerary with the first day being your half-day.
 Feel free to switch it around to suit your arrival time.
 This 1/2 day is all about taking the time to explore Asheville and its most popular neighborhoods: Downtown Asheville and West Asheville.